 Type of coverage

-There are a number of types of Inland Marine coverage, and the total cost to your business will depend on which types and how many types of coverage you purchase.
+There are several types of Inland Marine coverage.
+The total cost to your business will depend on which types and how much coverage you purchase.
+Examples:

-The type of business you run will dictate what types of coverage and how much coverage you’ll need.
-A plumber with one van will have different needs than a large Excavation firm that has numerous pieces of heavy equipment.
+The type of business you run will dictate what types and how much coverage you’ll need.
+A plumber with one van will have different needs than a large Excavation firm with numerous pieces of heavy equipment.

-If you have had prior losses you can expect to pay sometimes double or triple the cost of the same policy issued to a similar business with no prior losses.
+If you have had prior losses, you can expect to pay sometimes double or triple the cost of the same policy issued to a similar business with no previous losses.

-In order to get an accurate estimate on pricing, it is always best to consult with the expert agents at ContractorsLiability.com.
-They will be able to give you a fast no-obligation quote.
+To get an accurate estimate on pricing, it is always best to consult with the expert agents at ContractorsLiability.com.
+They will be able to give you a fast, no-obligation quote.